Failing to Stop and Report a Road Accident Solicitors

-If you are facing a criminal prosecution for the offence of Failing to Stop / Report a Road Accident, there is a very high risk that you could receive a Driving Ban.
+If you are facing a criminal prosecution for the offence of Failing to Stop and Report an Accident, there is a very high risk that you could receive a Driving Ban.

 The offence of failing to stop at the scene of a road traffic accident involving personal injury or damage to property is an offence which carries a maximum penalty of 6 months imprisonment.
 You should seek expert legal advice from our Motoring Law Solicitors to see how we can defend your case, safeguard your liberty and avoid a driving ban.
 Leave a message via our Contact Form at the bottom of this page and one of our driving offence lawyers will be in contact with you to provide free initial telephone advice.